Income Statement: Definition, Components, Format, & Examples

 Why do businesses prepare income statements?

-So, the external users of income statement i.e. investors, creditors and other lenders must make decisions about resource allocation as to where to put their money.
+So, the external users of the income statement i.e. investors, creditors, and other lenders must make decisions about resource allocation as to where to put their money.
 They use the income statement to find out answers to the questions they may have about the future profitability of the business.

 • For investors – This statement will help them to decide whether to keep or sell the shares they own in the company.
 The investors also use the income statement to determine the ability of a company to pay dividends.